 |

 to illustrate the concepts discussed.

-xxx The old rules
+APPRAISAL The old

-for appraising convenience stores simply do not apply today.
+rules for appraising convenience stores simply do not apply today.
 Order this text and learn the new market realities.

+|